Myles Gaskin Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Season Stats

-- Gaskin has rushed for a team-leading 433 yards on 123 carries (39.4 yards per game) while scoring one touchdown.
+- Gaskin has had 123 attempts for a team-leading 433 rushing yards (39.4 per game) and scored one touchdown.

 - He has received 123 of his team's 247 carries this season (49.8%).